 Goose feathers sprouted from the throat of one of the few men on horseback; he tottered and fell.
 More arrows began flying from all sides, chewing into the columns of marching men.
 The scent of blood, and pain from arrow wounds, drove the horses wild, rearing and bucking and trying to escape.
 The wagons lurched.
 One of them tilted, overbalanced, and fell on its side.
 Wood splintered, and then the world exploded.

-It was even more spectacular than Doil had expected, to the point that for a moment he feared he had miscalculated.
-His intelligence had informed him that this caravan had at least one wagon full of whatever substance powered the thundercasters, which was why he had chosen it for his target.
-Some of the guardsmen in his team were getting fire arrows ready with the intention of inciting what had just happened.
+It was even more spectacular than Doil expected, to the point that for a moment he feared he had miscalculated.
+His intelligence informed him that this caravan had at least one wagon full of whatever substance powered the thundercasters, which was why he chose it for his target.
+Some of the guardsmen in his team were getting fire arrows ready with the intention of inciting what just happened.
 As flaming shards of wood and leather drifted to the ground around Doil, he marveled at how volatile a substance must have been in that wagon to cause it to explode just from falling.

-Nearer the explosion, the heat had been so intense that it had caused the two wagons nearest to combust, and flames were now licking up their sides.
+Nearer the explosion, the heat was so intense that it caused the two wagons nearest to combust, and flames were now licking up their sides.
 The horses and men in the vicinity, those that weren’t burnt beyond recognition, were bloody, their skins shredded in a thousand places.
 Everywhere, the Pifechans were panicking, running for the shelter of the forest, and their officers, if that’s who the men on horseback were, could do nothing to corral them.

 “Shall we pursue, Sir?”
 Opil asked.